Chantilly-Tiffany: United States (1970s–1980s)

 Robinson ended her breeding program in the 1970s.
 Sigyn Lund (Sig Tim Hil Cattery) a Florida Burmese breeder, purchased some of Robinson's kittens and took on the "Foreign Longhair" breeding program.
 The New York origin was not well known to the public at the time.
 Because of Lund's reputation as a Burmese breeder, it has been speculated that the Chantilly was a long-haired Burmese or related to the breed.

 However, Robinson herself confirmed that the kittens born in May 1969 “were dark self-colours with no points and pinkish paw pads, the opposite of traits that identify Burmese.”
 She also confirmed that all the Chantillys in the US descended from Thomas and Shirley, and none were bred to Burmese cats.
 Similarly, Tracy Oraas, a major advocate of the Chantilly breed in the 1980–1990s, confirmed that the Burmese was never used in the breeding program.
 This hypothesis has now been discounted.

 A change in the breed's name was requested by judges, because they felt the breed's current name "Foreign Longhair" was too general; the name "Mahogany" was suggested, but Lund changed the breed name from "Foreign-Longhair" to "Tiffany" for the latter's feeling of elegance and class.
-Lund promoted the breed under "Tiffany" after a theatre studio in Los Angeles, US, in the 1920s known for its elegance.
+Lund promoted the breed under "Tiffany" after a theatre studio (precursor studio lots of both MGM and Columbia, respectively) in Los Angeles, US, during the 1920s, known for its elegance.
 The ACA dropped the "Tiffany" from recognition, their reason being its rarity.
 As a result, all breed representatives registered under the Lund (Sig Tim Hil Cattery) name became unregistered and lost their pedigree status.

 After this event, the breed continued to be advertised as "Burmese".
 At one point, in an informal phone interview, Sig Tim Hil Cattery supplied information to researcher Joan Bernstein regarding these chocolate cats.
 This interview resulted in a publication of information, again suggesting the possibility they were the product of UK crosses between Burmese and Himalayans (a Persian/Siamese cross).
 This information was posted in Harper's Illustrated Handbook of Cats.
 In The Ultimate Cat Book by David Taylor in 1989, the Chantilly's history was also described as "produced from crossing Burmese cats with Longhairs".
 The false advertisement and the phone interview could explain the tie to the Burmese in these books.
 The confusion led the breed to near-extinction.